 All things Apple, Pumpkin, Fall, Winter Squash

-Seasonal Sweets: Shortbread Cookies, Chocolate Chunk Cookies, Maple Almond Butter, Sweet & Spicy Pumpkin Seeds, Maple Popcorn, Pumpkin Bread, Pumpkin Chocolate Cookies, Seven Layer Bars, Peppermint Chocolate Macaroons, Peppermint Marshmallow Cookies, Coconut Macadamia Bark, Fudge, Edible Gifts and More!
+Seasonal Sweets: Shortbread Cookies, Chocolate Chunk Cookies, Sweet & Spicy Pumpkin Seeds, Maple Popcorn, Pumpkin Bread, Pumpkin Chocolate Cookies, Seven Layer Bars, Peppermint Chocolate Macaroons, Peppermint Marshmallow Cookies, Coconut Macadamia Bark, Fudge, Edible Gifts and More!